 These are her "boo-boos."
 Improbably long and deep scars that serve as a reminder of the three open-heart surgeries and one abdominal surgery Morgan has endured, all before she was 6 months old.
 She since has had her tonsils and adenoids removed, three heart catheterizations, one seizure scare and hospitalizations for various infections.
 One more major surgery will happen soon.

 Morgan only has half a heart.
 She was born with Heterotaxy syndrome, sometimes called Ivemark's syndrome, a constellation of heart defects and related abdominal defects.
 Morgan is missing her spleen and the left side of her heart.
 She was born with misplacement of the abdomen and intestines.

 Her heart has only one ventricle.
 Just one heart valve connects the lower and upper chambers instead of two.
-Without a spleen, she is immune-compromised and must take penicillin daily to control infections.

 This condition is exceedingly rare.
 About eight in 1,000 children are born with congenital heart defects, the most common birth defect.
 Of those, only three in 100 have Morgan's condition.

 Until recently, her chances of survival would have been slim to none.